AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > **Compatibility with different versions of AdGuard**
 >
-> `$websocket` modifier is supported on devices with macOS Monterey (version 12) and iOS 16 or higher.
+> `$websocket` modifier is supported in all AdGuard products except AdGuard Content Blocker.
+As for AdGuard for Safari and AdGuard for iOS, it's supported on devices with macOS Monterey (version 12) and iOS 16 or higher.

 #### **`$other`** {#other-modifier}